 Find out more about the course structure of our MSc Energy for Smart Cities programme.
 Here, you can see an example of how your courses could look.
 These pages also provide information on mandatory modules and minimum credit points needed to proceed with the programme.

 The two-year MSc Energy for Smart Cities programme gives you a broad education in electrical and mechanical energy systems.
 It enables you to refine your knowledge of the electrical, thermo-mechanical and technical-economic aspects of the energy industry, and to participate fully in the design and operation of advanced energy solutions.

 Your technological and engineering studies are combined with knowledge of socio-economic and environmental aspect of smart cities, such as energy efficiency in buildings, electric transportation, energy economics, smart lighting, and other urban services.

 You will learn how to construct and employ contemporary energy-conversion technologies and secure energy supply, while taking into account the technical limitations, environmental consequences and economic considerations of new energy technologies and systems.
-Throughout your studies, you will consider the impacts of changing energy systems on the end users of the electrical value chain: people, businesses, and the city itself.
+Throughout your studies, you are asked to consider the impacts of changing energy systems on the end users in the electrical value chain: the people, the businesses, and the city itself.

 For the first year of the MSc Energy for Smart Cities programme, you can choose to attend either KU Leuven or KTH: Royal Institute of Technology in Stockholm.
 In your first year, you will combine electrical and mechanical engineering courses with energy-related socio-economic subjects.

-In the second year, you choose to attend either KU Leuven, KTH, INP: Grenoble Institute of Technology, or UPC: Universitat Politècnica de Catalunya · BarcelonaTech.
-You will have the opportunity to take general, broadening and option-specific elective courses that enable you to specialise in areas that interest you most.
+In the second year, you choose to attend KU Leuven, KTH, INP: Grenoble Institute of Technology, or UPC: Universitat Politècnica de Catalunya · BarcelonaTech.
+You will have the opportunity to take general and option-specific elective courses that enable you to specialise in areas that interest you most.

 The choice of courses in the second year will determine which university you attend.